Xenrathe/React-FormGen/README.md

 ![Screenshot of a completed character](https://github.com/Xenrathe/React-FormGen/blob/main/XenratheBard.png?raw=true)

 The 13th Age CharGen is a form for creating or storing a character (i.e. a 'character sheet') for the table-top RPG 13th age.
-Unlike most character sheets, it has access to the underlying data, allowing players access to skill and ability information right there in the form itself, as opposed to having to refer to another source (book, wiki) for that information.
-Additionally, it can be printed with all the ability info attached, allowing for a nice little packet for players to bring to the table, with all their information in one place!
+Unlike most character sheets, it has access to the underlying data, allowing players to view skill and ability information in the form itself, as opposed to referring to another source (book, wiki).
+Additionally, the form can be printed with all the ability info attached, allowing for a nice little packet for players to bring to the table, with all their information in one place!

 13th Age CharGen is active on GitHub pages: (???)